naninovel/docs/docs/guide/user-interface.md

 When `Control Opacity` is enabled and `Canvas Group` component is attached to the same game object,  `Alpha` property of the `Canvas Group` component will be changed in sync with the current visibility state of the UI element. `Fade Time` will then control time (duration in seconds) of the opacity fade animation.
 In case you wish to implement your own effect to accommodate the visibility status of the UI element (eg, slide animation instead of fading the opacity), disable `Control Opacity` property and use `On Show` and `On Hide` Unity events to react on visibility changes.

 In case you wish to support gamepad or keyboard navigation over the UI, assign a game object with an interactable component (eg, a `Button`) to `Focus Object` property.
 This object will then be automatically focused when the UI becomes visible allowing to navigate over other interactable objects with a gamepad and/or keyboard.
-See Unity's [guide on UI navigation](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-SelectableNavigation.html) for more info on how to setup the navigation behavior.
+See Unity's [guide on UI navigation](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-SelectableNavigation.html) for more info on how to set up the navigation behavior.

-When `Focus Object` is assigned, `Focus Mode` property allows to choose when to focus the object: `Visibility` mode will focus it right after the UI becomes visible and `Navigation` will postpone the focus until player activates a navigation key on gamepad (left stick or D-pad) or keyboard (arrow keys).
+When `Focus Object` is assigned, `Focus Mode` property allows choosing when to focus the object: `Visibility` mode will focus it right after the UI becomes visible and `Navigation` will postpone the focus until player activates a navigation key on gamepad (left stick or D-pad) or keyboard (arrow keys).

 To specify, which text elements should be affected by font and text size changes set in [game settings](/guide/game-settings.md), use `Font Change Configuration` property.